Product documentation

 In the location profile, tab Container types, the maximum number of units can be specified (e.g. a specific location profile can be setup for a double deep location for two Euro pallets).
 Unfortunately, in standard Microsoft Dynamics 365 for Finance and Operations the maximum weight and height are not checked per unit:

-For put away of purchase orders, production orders, goods in transit orders and inventory movement by template, Advanced Warehouse Management can optionally validate the weight and the height of a single unit, specific for double deep, triple deep etc.
+For put away of purchase orders, production orders, goods in transit orders and inventory movement by template, Warehouse Management can optionally validate the weight and the height of a single unit, specific for double deep, triple deep etc.

 Setup: